Poottaatha Poottukkal: Release and reception

-According to Mahendran, Bharathiraja and Ilayaraja bought the distribution rights and released the film in Madurai and Ramanathapuram.
-However the film ran only for three weeks and failed at box-office.
+Poottaatha Poottukkal was released on 9 May 1980.
+According to Mahendran, Bharathiraja and Ilaiyaraaja bought the distribution rights and released the film in Madurai and Ramanathapuram.
+However the film ran only for three weeks and failed at the box-office.
+Mahendran said the film's failure made him learn a lesson that he should not make films on such stories.
 Ponneelan said, "When an artist's work is translated into a film or drama, it is important that the spirit be maintained.
 Though a lamp is beautiful, it is the flame which is its spirit.
 If you can't bring it out, better not venture into that arena".